 Some programs are better than others at targeting credits to companies that create good jobs and/or invest in development that would not otherwise occur.
 Requirements such as wage, healthcare, environmental, and local hiring standards help to ensure that companies subsidized with public money have a measurable, positive impact on local communities.

-Most tax credits are structured so that companies receive the subsidy only after meeting the program's criteria – that is, they are paid only for what they actually do, not what they plan to do.
+Most tax credits are structured as performance based, so that companies receive the subsidy only after meeting the program's criteria.
 This is a smart way to structure a subsidy, but it still requires state governments to be vigilant in monitoring and enforcing the provisions of tax credits laws.
 Many (but not all) tax credit laws contain reporting requirements detailing what documents a company must collect or complete to demonstrate compliance.
 The better laws also contain clawbacks that empower the state to reclaim the amount of the credit, with interest or penalties, if the company is found to be noncompliant with the terms of the program.

 Corporate income tax credits are the most poorly disclosed tax breaks.
-No state requires corporate tax returns to be made public, and very few states have any kind of company-specific disclosure data that reveals how much a company didn't pay because of a tax credit.
+No state requires corporate tax returns to be made public, though some disclose which companies benefit from tax credits.
+Some states provide the amount of credits awarded or issued, but rarely the amount of credit claimed.

-Otherwise, state development departments may be able to estimate the amount of the credit.
-If the deal you are researching is large enough to warrant media coverage, there may be published estimates of the credit amount.
-Information on Work Opportunity Tax Credits is sometimes available from state WOTC coordinators.
+f the deal you are researching is large enough to warrant media coverage, there may be published estimates of the credit amount.
 However, in many states, the coordinators do not collect comprehensive data, or else have a policy of not divulging the information.